Cable & Wire | High quality and excellent service at reasonable prices.

 Main Testing Standards Explained

 EN 50399 is the cornerstone of CPR testing.
-It evaluates how a cable behaves under real fire conditions using a vertical flame spread test inside a controlled chamber.
+It evaluates cable behavior under real-world fire conditions using a vertical flame spread test within a controlled chamber.

 Key parameters measured: